AllenGNg/PythonAPIServer/README.md

 **1)** I have included a makefile to make it as easy as possible.
 Open 2 terminal sessions and in one of them, type `make server` and this will start up the API server.
 Then on the other terminal session, you will run the client via typing `make client`.
 The client will then send the POST request to the server which will then call the GitHub API for each username included in the list.
 It will then output onto the terminal session, all of the GitHub users' IDs and Public SSH Keys, if they have any.
 If the user name is not found, it will still return their username, but the ID and Key will be set to 'N/A'.

 **2)** Another way to invoke the new API is to use an application such as Postman.
-By using the URL in the Server and Client file which is `http://127.0.0.1:5000/IDsandKeys` and setting the header content type as `applications/json`, you can now send in your list of usernames by using the following format, `{"user-name-list": ["allengng"]}`.
+By using the URL in the Client file which is `http://127.0.0.1:5000/IDsandKeys` and setting the header content type as `applications/json`, you can now send in your list of usernames by using the following format, `{"user-name-list": ["allengng"]}`.
 Just be sure to start the server prior to sending the POST request.

 ## **Example:**
 I will now show an example of using the new API.
 In the client file, you update the Dictionary dict to specify the usernames you want to use the GitHub API to search for.
 For example, if I want to search my username, it will look like this. `{'user-name-list': ['allengng']}`. 'user-name-list' is the Key and any username in the list will be searched.
 So, if I want to search 3 usernames, it will look like this: `{'user-name-list': ['allengng', 'mjluck', 'allengn']}`.
 If I run the Client file with the dictionary shown  above (3 usernames), I will get the following output shown below.